flipboxfactory/saml-sp/install.md

 composer require flipboxfactory/saml-sp
 ```

-Once the plugin is installed, head over to [Getting Started](/getting-started) to
+Once the plugin is installed, head over to [Configure](/saml-sp/configure) to
 see how to configure the plugin.